arangodb/docs/3.5/drivers/java-examples-xml-data.md

 Problem
 -------

 You want to store XML data files into a database to have the ability to make queries onto them.

+{% hint 'info' %}
-**Note**: ArangoDB 3.1 and the corresponding Java driver is needed.
+This example was written for and tested with ArangoDB 3.1 and the corresponding Java driver.
+{% endhint %}

 Solution
 --------

 Since version 3.1.0 the arangodb-java-driver supports writing, reading and querying of raw strings containing the JSON documents.

 With [JsonML](http://www.jsonml.org/){:target="_blank"} you can convert a XML string into a JSON string and back to XML again.

 Converting XML into JSON with JsonML example: